inferno986return/1983VideoGameCrash-Book/README.md

 # How People Are Entertained: The Consequences of the 1983 Great Video Game Crash
 ## 2nd Edition (Improved grammar, checked sources and general fixes)

+Download the e-book in PDF, ePub and Mobi formats on [itch.io](https://inferno986return.itch.io/how-we-are-entertained).
+If you really like the article, you can give feedback or even buy me a coffee. :-)

 ## Overview:

 This is an article I wrote up on the North American 1983 Video Game Crash and the death + revival of open consoles (game consoles that formally allow/encourage homebrew and modification).